functionland/blog/photos-intro-dev-to/README.md

 Being born into a country disconnected from the global economy, we didn't have legitimate access to software such as Windows, but *Mr. MRT* had *BitTorrent* and lots of blank CDs to cater us :) *p2p* was the missing piece to the puzzle: although we had in effect *unwarranted access* to Microsoft's *intellectual property*, a whole generation of developers was raised thanks to (unlawful) democratized access to software.
 Instead of the stereotypic *Jihadists* that the world expected, these people turned out quite civilized, some of them who moved abroad are now working for the Big Tech.

 A large population of US citizens, meanwhile, didn't (by enforced law) have free access to Windows.
-Those who ended up attacking the Capitol in January might've acted different had they been using Windows as kids!
+Those who ended up attacking the Capitol in January might've acted different had they been growing up with Windows as kids!

 Hopefully the above example conveys the importance of free access to software, free both as in speech and as in beer!